Megan Hunt (politician): Birth control for survivors of sexual assault

 Hunt has supported legislation which would require hospitals to inform sexual assault survivors about emergency birth control and make it available to them; the legislation has not yet passed as of January 2023.

 Climate change

 Hunt supported legislation which would conduct a study on the effects of climate change in Nebraska, during the 2020 legislative session.

 Education

 Hunt has indicated support for making a community college education more affordable for Nebraska students.

 Food stamps

-Hunt was previously critical of Nebraska's decision not to re-apply for emergency SNAP benefits during the height of the COVID-19 Pandemic.
+Hunt was previously critical of Nebraska's decision not to re-apply for emergency SNAP benefits during the height of the COVID-19 pandemic.
 She also introduced Legislative Bill 121 which would allow those with felony drug convictions to qualify for food stamps.

 LGBTQ rights

 Hunt generally supports employment protection laws for LGBT people in the workplace.
+Along with Senator Machaela Cavanaugh, Hunt engaged in a filibuster of the 2023 session of the Legislature in protest to a bill that would ban gender-affirming healthcare to transgender minors.
+Hunt, Cavanaugh, and John Fredrickson founded a political action committee known as "Don't Legislate Hate", which aims to support politicians who oppose anti-LGBTQ legislation.

 Prison reform and drug laws

 Hunt has stated that Nebraskan prisons should focus more so on rehabilitation.
 She is in favor of legalizing recreational marijuana and allowing those with previous convictions to have their records expunged.
 Hunt also believes that investments in early education are required to help reduce the so-called school-to-prison pipeline.